Samourai-Wallet/samourai-wallet-android/Guides/Whirlpool.md

 ### Deposit from an external wallet:

 If you do not have any UTXOs in your Samourai Wallet, you can generate a deposit address for your wallet by pressing the red `+ Deposit` button within the desktop client.
-Once the deposited funds have received one confirmation they will be ready to be cycled by following the directions below.
+Once the deposited funds have received one confirmation they will be ready to be cycled.

 ### Choose UTXO(s) from your Samourai Wallet: